 Crews50 mile crew access ONLY at Jacobson Lake.
 Driving instructions available here.

 Aid StationsLodestone Lake, Horseguard, Jacobson Lake, Sowaqua, Colvile.
 Typical foods: gels, bars, Alete hydration drink, bananas, oranges, watermelon, cookies, chips, gummies, hot soup if cold day.
 Finish Line beef and veggie burgers, bannock.

 HistoryHudson's Bay Company Heritage Trail.
 Originally a First Nations route for hunting and trade, the HBC Trail played a key role in British Columbia’s early development.
-Completed in 1849, the HBC Trail was built by First Nations.Stó:lo, Nlaka’pamux (Thompson), and Similkameen used trails over the Cascade Mountains to gather plants, hunt, and trade with each other.
+Completed in 1849, the HBC Trail built by First Nations.Stó:lo, Nlaka’pamux (Thompson), and Similkameen used trails over the Cascade Mountains to gather plants, hunt, and trade with each other.
 They helped Hudson Bay Company build the trail to link the Fraser River at Fort Hope with Fort Kamloops and other important fur forts farther north to Stuart Lake.
-For more than a decade, the HBC’s fur empire in Western North America depended on this trail.
+For more than a decade, the HBC’s fur empire in western North America depended on this trail.

 Hundreds of pack animals and men crossed the Cascade Mountains on this trail from 1849 to 1860.
 Hudson’s Bay Company “Brigades” were essential for getting valuable furs to world markets, and for re-supplying HBC Forts in the BC Interior and far North.
 BC’s early economy developed around this trail and the fur industry it supported.

 Weather (typical)Tulameen (for September)

 Avg Max = 22 C / 72 F

 Avg Min = 5 C / 41 F

 Avg Max = 23 C / 73 F